GamesCreed

 Sifu is a meticulously sculpted love letter to Kung fu film lovers featuring an adrenaline fueled journey of revenge.

-As the all too known Kung fu revenge story, Sifu follows the blood beaten path of a nameless son or daughter (depending on player choice) seeking to avenge their father/Sifu (Teacher).
-To avenger the butchering of their father, they must embark on a literal journey of growth and wage a one-man/woman war on the 5 conspirators.
-Thanks to the mystical powers of a magical charm, their death results in rebirth but with each rebirth, they age.
-After an iconical training montage, the young child sets out into the city, a young master of Kung fu.
+As the all too familiar Kung fu revenge story, Sifu follows the blood-beaten path of a nameless son or daughter (depending on player choice) seeking to avenge their father/Sifu (Teacher).
+To avenge the butchering of their father, they must embark on a literal journey of growth and wage a one-man/woman war on the 5 conspirators.
+Thanks to the mystical powers of a magical charm, their death results in rebirth, but with each rebirth, they age.
+After an iconic training montage, the young child sets out into the city, a young master of Kung Fu.

 Sifu Kung Fu Combat

-When you are on a roll, the combat allows you to feel like you are directing your own Kung fu film and you as the faster than lightning hero, can swat the enemies away like flies.
-But when you are surrounded, the unspoken rule of one enemy attacking at a time, that has been forged into game design for decades has been tossed out the window; as multiple enemies hit you from each direction together and all too often.
-While Sifu has given me the tools required to deal with these poorly disciplined and rude enemies, my reflexes are not on par with that of an actual Kung fu master.
+When you are on a roll, the combat allows you to feel like you are directing your own Kung fu film, and you, as the faster-than-lightning hero, can swat the enemies away like flies.
+But when you are surrounded, the unspoken rule of one enemy attacking at a time, that has been forged into game design for decades, has been tossed out the window, as multiple enemies hit you from each direction together, and all too often.
+While Sifu has given me the tools required to deal with these poorly disciplined and rude enemies, my reflexes are not on par with those of an actual Kung Fu master.

 Sifu Nightclub

-The game throws large quantities of enemies at you at an alarming consistency, making the game at many times unfair even for hardcore gamers of the genre.
-Players looking for some Zen, won’t be finding that in Sifu.
+The game throws large quantities of enemies at you at an alarming consistency, making the game unfair at many times unfair, even for hardcore gamers of the genre.
+Players looking for some Zen won’t find that in Sifu.

 At least Sloclap didn’t just deal a bad hand to the player telling them to ‘git gud’ and get on with it.
 The interesting twist that Sifu houses is the Rise system.
-You begin your journey as a fit and young 20-year-old, but thanks to the mystical powers of the previously mentioned charm our hero has chained to their waist; grants them the ability to return from death at the cost of aging.
+You begin your journey as a fit and young 20-year-old, but thanks to the mystical powers of the previously mentioned charm, our hero is chained to their waist, it grants them the ability to return from death at the cost of aging.

-Dying will add 1 death to the death counter.
-This counter adds one each time you die and add that counter to your current age when you rise from the dead.
-When you die once or twice in a brawl this is no issue, as your counter will have only gone up by for example 3 and you will have aged that many years from rising.
+Dying will add 1 to the death counter.
+This counter adds one each time you die, and adds that counter to your current age when you rise from the dead.
+When you die once or twice in a brawl, this is no issue, as your counter will have only gone up by, for example, 3, and you will have aged that many years from rising.
 But die say 6 times without lowering the count and you will have aged from a 20-year-old to a 36-year-old in a matter of minutes.

-When the player reaches any age above 70 they can no longer rise and it is a game over when they next die.
-This system can get out of hand quickly, as when reaching a 10-year milestone, for example; at age 30 your damage is slightly increased but your health is massively decreased.
-This means that dying multiple times in a level will snowball the player into an unrecoverable state to even bother finishing the run.
-If I am 67 years of age with only one rebirth left; not much point in continuing the third level if I have 2 more levels to go after, with only bigger challenges ahead.
+When the player reaches any age above 70, they can no longer rise, and it is game over when they next die.
+This system can get out of hand quickly, as when reaching a 10-year milestone, for example, at age 30, your damage is slightly increased, but your health is massively decreased.
+This means that dying multiple times in a level will snowball the player into an unrecoverable state, to even bother finishing the run.
+If I am 67 years of age with only one rebirth left, not much point in continuing the third level if I have 2 more levels to go after, with only bigger challenges ahead.

 Sifu Skills

 All these systems would be wholeheartedly welcomed if they were not so punishing.
-Everything about Sifu is extremely well thought out and combat is superbly satisfying.
-The gameplay is fun and fast-paced, the levels are interconnected to an extent delivering an amazing atmosphere to break some bones in and the soundtrack delivers that 1980’s Kung fu film feeling as you imitate film legends such as Bruce Lee and Jet-Li.
+Everything about Sifu is extremely well thought out, and combat is superbly satisfying.
+The gameplay is fun and fast-paced, the levels are interconnected to an extent,t delivering an amazing atmosphere to break some bones in, and the soundtrack delivers that 1980s Kung fu film feeling as you imitate film legends such as Bruce Lee and Jet Li.

-The gameplay works brilliantly in Sifu and thankfully the issues of difficulty/balancing can be easily patched out.
-So far Sifu has proved to be a worthy contender in the genre and while there are some missteps that just hold it back from being an instant classic, Sifu is worthy of any player’s attention.
+The gameplay works brilliantly in Sifu, and thankfully, the issues of difficulty/balancing can be easily patched out.
+So far, Sifu has proved to be a worthy contender in the genre, and while some missteps just hold it back from being an instant classic, Sifu is worthy of any player’s attention.

 4.3